HosseyNJF/openvpn-api/README.md

 v.disconnect()
 ```
 If the connection is successful, `v.connect()` will return `True`.
-However, if the connection fails `v.connect()` will raise an `openvpn_api.errors.ConnectError` exception with the reason for the connection failure.
+However, if the connection fails `v.connect()` will raise an `openvpn_management_api.errors.ConnectError` exception with the reason for the connection failure.

 Or use the connection context manager
 ```python